sharils/sharils.github.io/_posts/2018-10-29-notes-for-updating-a-cask.markdown

 open 'https://github.com/Homebrew/homebrew-cask/search?type=Issues&q=%s'
 ```

-For example to check if there is a PR for the latest polar-bookshelf:
+For example to check if there is a [PR for the latest polar-bookshelf][2]:

 ```
 open 'https://github.com/Homebrew/homebrew-cask/search?type=Issues&q=polar-bookshelf'
 ```

-Another example to check if there is a PR for the latest origin:
+Another example to check if there is a [PR for the latest origin][3]:

 ```
 open 'https://github.com/Homebrew/homebrew-cask/search?type=Issues&q=origin'